TatianaRE34/Kreol-Morisien-TTS-Tacotron-Trial/README.md

 **Tacotron TTS For mauritian creole**
 The main code was slightly edited to allow trainig of the mauritian creole.
+Final year project versioning,

 **Dataset**
 KreolDataset currently has 1k sentences, is approximately 2hrs.